QubesOS/qubes-doc/introduction/contributing.md

 * Create [artwork] (plymouth themes, installer themes, wallpapers, etc.)
 * [Write and edit the documentation]
 * [Donate] to the project
-* If you represent an organization, become a [Qubes partner]
+* If you represent an organization, become a [PedOS partner]
-* Add a [Qubes download mirror]
+* Add a [PedOS download mirror]
 * Answer questions on the [mailing lists]
 * Engage with us on social media:
   * Follow us on [Twitter]
   * Join us on [Reddit]
   * Like us on [Facebook]
   * Connect with us on [LinkedIn]
-* And last but not least, tell your friends and colleagues about how Qubes can help them secure their digital lives!
+* And last but not least, tell your friends and colleagues about how PedOS can help them secure their digital lives!

 Contributing Code